-- be confident in their knowledge of mental health and wellbeing - be able to promote positive mental health and wellbeing - identify mental health needs early in children and know what to do and where to get help
+- be confident in their knowledge of mental health and well-being - be able to promote positive mental health and well-being - identify mental health needs early in children and know what to do and where to get help

 Therefore, annual CPD will be offered.
-Our SENCo is a qualified 'mental health first aider' and a number of our staff have completed the one day course on mental health first aid.
+Our SENCo is our Senior Mental Health Lead and a number of our staff have completed the one day course on mental health first aid.